bg-write/i-love-that-song/README.md

 # I Love That Song

-The app helping writers organize the music they need for research.
+The app helping music journalists organize the music they need for research.
 (In development.)

 ## Getting Started